FairGrad: Fairness Aware Gradient Descent: FairGrad

-To update the parameters $\theta \in \nsetR^D$ of the model $\fh[_\theta]{}$, we use a standard gradient descent approach.
-However, first, we notice that given the fairness notions that we consider, Problem~\eqref{eq:mainoptlag} is equivalent to
+\paragraph{Updating the Model.} To update the parameters $\theta \in \nsetR^D$ of the model $\fh[_\theta]{}$, we use a standard gradient descent.
+However, first, we notice that, given our fairness definition, Equation~\eqref{eq:mainoptlag} can be written as